 The Group also faces risks and challenges due to interest rate benchmark reform following the replacement of LIBOR, reform of EURIBOR and discontinuation of EONIA.
 For example, conduct risk could arise for the Group as a result of changes to customers' terms and conditions for banking products that reference discontinued interest rate benchmarks.
-For further detail regarding changes to benchmarks, see Risk Factor 43 "The regulation and reform of "benchmarks" may adversely affect the value of Notes linked to or referencing such "benchmarks".
+For further detail regarding changes to benchmarks, see Risk Factor 44 "The regulation and reform of "benchmarks" may adversely affect the value of Notes linked to or referencing such "benchmarks".

-The EBA Guidelines on Loan Origination and Monitoring have applied since 30 June 2021, with further dates for regulatory implementation.
-The first set of additional requirements have applied since June 2022 and further requirements are to be met by 2024, and specify the internal governance arrangements for granting and monitoring of credit facilities throughout their lifecycle.
-A programme has been mobilised within the Group to oversee the implementation of these guidelines which aim to ensure that institutions have robust and prudent standards for credit risk taking, management and monitoring, and that newly originated loans are of high credit quality.
+The EBA Guidelines on Loan Origination and Monitoring have applied since 30 June 2021, with transitional implementation dates met in June 2022, and more recently June 2024.
+The aim of the guidelines is to ensure institutions have robust and prudent standards for credit risk taking, management and monitoring, and that newly originated loans are of high credit quality.
+AIB is achieving the aims of these guidelines through strong internal governance arrangements for granting and monitoring of credit facilities throughout their lifecycle.

 The Group is subject to the Central Bank macro-prudential measures which are subject to annual review and therefore could create further lending restrictions, increasing existing deposit financing thresholds for borrowers.
-See Risk Factor 6 "Loan-to-value ("LTV")/Loan-to-income ("LTI") related regulatory restrictions on residential mortgage lending may restrict the Group's mortgage lending activities and balance sheet growth generally".
+See Risk Factor 6 "Loan-to-value ("LTV") and Loan-to-income ("LTI") related regulatory restrictions on residential mortgage lending may restrict the Group's mortgage lending activities and balance sheet growth generally".

-The 2019 EU regulation on the minimum coverage for NPEs, as well as the ECB's guidance on expectations for the provisioning of new NPEs should facilitate the disposal of NPEs further down the line, if required.
+Regulation (EU) 2019/630 of the European Parliament and of the Council of 17 April 2019 on the minimum coverage for NPEs, as well as the ECB's guidance on expectations for the provisioning of new NPEs should facilitate the disposal of NPEs further down the line, if required.
 The Group's regulators have stated that banks should be incentivised to build up their provisions as early as possible, thus preventing larger losses at a later stage.
 The Group has put in place a conservative, forward looking and comprehensive provisioning approach and intends to manage NPEs in accordance with its regulatory obligations.